hugh-maaskant/BlazorBffOnboarding/README.md

   We also set `options.SignedOutRedirectUri = "/";`.
   This ensures the OIDC handler intercepts the callback, consumes the `state` parameter, and then performs a clean, final redirect to `"/"`.

+## Security Measures

+The application implements several security measures, particularly around the authentication and onboarding process.
+Some come by default in ASP.NET, some in the Duende BFF, and some are added in this solution.

+### Cookie Security
+- Authentication cookies use the `__Host-` prefix.
+- The main application cookie (`__Host-blazor-app`) and temporary IDP cookie (`__Host-blazor-idp`) are configured with:
+  - `SameSite = Lax`
+  - `SecurePolicy = Always`
+  - `HttpOnly = true`
+  - `IsEssential = true` (for GDPR compliance)
+- The temporary IDP cookie has a 15-minute expiration

+### Request Protection
+- The Server header is removed from all responses
+- On the onboarding endpoint specifically:
+  - Rate limiting (max 5 requests per 15 minutes per IP address)
+  - Request size validation (1KB limit)
+  - Content-type validation
+  - CSRF protection through antiforgery tokens
+  - Secure redirect validation (only local URLs allowed)

+### Input Validation
+- Server-side validation of the onboarding form.
+- Display name requirements:
+  - Minimum length: 5 characters.
+  - Maximum length: 50 characters.
+  - Required field validation.
+  - Only alphanumeric and limited punctuation characters are allowed.

+### Security Headers
+- `X-Frame-Options: DENY`
+- `X-Content-Type-Options: nosniff`
+- `Referrer-Policy: strict-origin-when-cross-origin`

+### Authentication Flow Security
+- Protection of diagnostic endpoints through authorization policies.
+- Clean post-logout URLs (removal of state parameters).

+For production deployments, consider:

+- Implementing additional monitoring and logging.
+- Adding Content Security Policy (CSP) headers.
+- Adding IP-based blocking for suspicious activity.
+- Implementing a more sophisticated rate-limiting strategy.
+- Adding CAPTCHA or similar mechanisms if bot abuse becomes a concern.

 ## How to Run This Sample